 Where are we doing it?

-The DDR support to mediation processes comprises three types of activities that can be undertaken before, during and after the mediation process:
+Disarmament, demobilization and reintegration support to mediation processes comprises three types of activities that can be undertaken before, during and after the mediation process:

 - Mediation support: deployment of experts, drafting provision of agreements, and negotiation advice

 - Analysis: mapping of armed groups and identification of entry points for programmatic engagement

 - Capacity building: strengthening the parties’ ability to work constructively towards an agreement